 It is the responsibility of the resident to report any damage to University property, facilities, and/or equipment.
-Reports should be made to Maintenance and Housing Staff immediately.
+Reports should be made to Maintenance and Housing Staff immediately (for questions, contact a Housing Welcome Desk or submit a Maintenance Request online).